Skip to main content

 BCBS FEP × Step therapy override

-How to appeal a BCBS Federal Employee Program (FEP) step therapy override denial
+How to appeal your BCBS Federal Employee Program (FEP) step therapy override denial

 Step therapy (also called 'fail-first') requires patients to try a plan-preferred medication and demonstrate failure or intolerance before the plan will cover the prescribed drug.
 This guide is specific to BCBS Federal Employee Program (FEP) appeals.